kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 photo: 2016-05-21.jpg
 ---

-We have plenty of ways to animate things in the web.
+We have plenty ways to animate things in the web.
 The answer which one to use isn’t always easy.
 Each of them comes with pros & cons.
 Should we use CSS, `canvas`, Web GL, JavaScript `requestAnimationFrame` or `setInterval`?
 Maybe SMIL?
 Oh no — this one is dead by now.
 Maybe some external libraries like jQuery, GreenSock or VelocityJS?
 These are just few of possible ways to go.
 If you are keen to get to know a little bit more about these methods, I encourage you to read a fantastic article [“A Comparison of Animation Technologies”](https://css-tricks.com/comparison-animation-technologies/) by [Sarah Drasner](https://twitter.com/sarah_edo) on CSS-Tricks.

 “Lord of the twins” is a funny descriptor that [Dave Rupert](https://twitter.com/davatron5000) named the [Web Animations API](https://w3c.github.io/web-animations/) in ShopTalk Show [episode](http://shoptalkshow.com/episodes/203-with-rachel-nabors-and-dan-wilson/) with [Rachel Nabors](https://twitter.com/rachelnabors) and [Dan Wilson](https://twitter.com/dancwilson) exclusively dedicated to this piece of spec.
 It is a combination of hardware accelerated CSS animations and power of JavaScript.
 This high-performance API exposes powerful animation methods that allow us to control animations of HTML and SVG elements.